 The following search uses Thoreau, our multi-database search tool, to find examples of qualitative research studies.
 However, you can use any article or dissertation database for your search.

-4. Type the methodology terms in the first search box.
+3. Type more methodology terms in the first search box.
 Use as many alternative terms as are relevant to your search.
 Use the remaining search box(es) to narrow your search to a specific topic of interest.
-For example:

 First search box: